MuhAkramA/Sirclo_Cypress/README.md

 14. Understand side press test writing principles
 15. Create first cypress test case (\yourfolderproject\cypress\integration\examples)
 16. Understand how to run test from test runner and command line

+If you want to integrate your report Cypress with Github you can install github integration in cypress dashboard as example like i made in branch github.